This information explains what foodborne illness (food poisoning) is. It also explains how to handle food safely to help prevent foodborne illness.

 When your mouth is dry or sore, eating can be hard or painful.
 Some foods may be hard to chew and swallow.
 The way you eat can make a difference.

 - Cook your foods until they’re soft and tender.
 Use a blender to purée foods.
-Ask for a copy of the resource Eating Guide for Puréed and Mechanical Soft Diets for more tips.
+Read Eating Guide for Puréed Food and Mechanical Soft Food Diets for more tips.

 - Cut your foods into small pieces that are easy to chew.

 - Drink liquids with your meals.
 Take small sips between bites.

 - Use a straw when you drink.
 This will keep the liquid from touching your sore mouth.